-The new infrastructure bill introduced by the current administration will add an average of 1.5 million jobs per year for the next 10 years.
+The infrastructure bill introduced under the Biden administration will add an average of 1.5 million jobs per year for the next 10 years.
 With the influx of new construction work bound to come, finding skilled workers is likely to be a bigger challenge than it already is.

 Construction companies can keep up with this workload by including women in their construction candidate pool.
 But to do that, they’ll need to understand more about what these underrepresented workers need, and how to recruit and retain women in construction and trades.

 Many women and young ladies are interested in getting into the trades, but the recruiting process is not always the most diverse.
 Ads that openly welcome female applicants are more likely to receive applications from them.

 Be sure your job listing exhibits your company’s commitment to diversity, equity, and inclusion, and ensure it aligns with your diversity statement on your website.
 The number of Hispanic women in the construction industry has grown over 117 percent over the past six years, which is another reason to have a powerful diversity statement, so not only women, but minority women are also welcomed to apply.

 To write an impactful diversity statement, use these tips:

 - Avoid gender references and pronouns.
 Use they/them/we/us rather than he/she statements.

 - Keep sentences short and concise.